mundahl/CO2sensorEarned/README.md

 CAPTAIN'S LOG -------------------------------------------------

+NEW DATE :: 2023.01.26 PM1 ----------
+  Summary: LTDC code uncommented.
+Added setup of all LTDC pins to AF, high speed, and the correct AF mode.
+Untested additions.

 NEW DATE :: 2023.01.22 PM1 ----------
   Summary: My Github authentication - a personal access token - expired on 2022.12.27, so when I returned to committing today, I had to renew that.
 In short, I tried to "git push -u origin" a commit, but got "Invalid username or password." and a suggestion to "Please see https://docs.github.com/en/get-started/getting-started-with-git/about-remote-repositories#cloning-with-https-urls ".
 So I did, generated a new personal access key, copied the key, checked all of the access boxes.
 Then I called "git push -u origin" and logged in with "mundahl" as username and the key as my password.
 Everything was good.
 To get a few more reps at this, I set the expiration to just 60 days, so I'll have to do it again soon.
   The code that's been added and modified is to setup the LCD display from bare-metal.
 It's a doozy.
 This specific commit doesn't have the CO2 reading work anymore.
 Not exactly sure why.
 I might debug that first, then hop back into the LCD support.